khulnasoft/tradescope/docs/lookahead-analysis.md

 The results are things like changed indicator-values and moved entries/exits compared to the full backtest.

 You can use commands of [Backtesting](backtesting.md).
-It also supports the lookahead-analysis of tradeai strategies.
+It also supports the lookahead-analysis of freqai strategies.

 - `--cache` is forced to "none".
 - `--max-open-trades` is forced to be at least equal to the number of pairs.